gvenugo3/TradingBeacon/README.md

 - Percentage difference
 - Whether price is above/below EMA

-## API Limits
+## Performance

-- Alpha Vantage free tier: 5 API requests per minute, 500 per day
-- Consider upgrading for higher frequency monitoring
+- **No API limits**: Yahoo Finance has no request restrictions
+- **Batch processing**: Can monitor 100+ stocks in a single Lambda execution
+- **Fast execution**: Typical runtime 30-60 seconds for 100 stocks
+- **Cost effective**: No API subscription fees

 ## Monitoring

 - CloudWatch logs capture all function execution details
-- Monitor API usage to avoid rate limits
+- No API rate limits to monitor with Yahoo Finance
 - Set up CloudWatch alarms for function errors
+- Monitor Lambda duration and memory usage for large stock lists

 ## Customization